capprogram/2021bootcamp/git-tutorial/00-contents.md

 Note `user.name` is not your GitHub username but rather your name.

-*(Our git tutorial assumes you will use vi as your editor, but if you wish to use emacs or some other plain text editor as your default, just type `git config --global core.editor "emacs"' or the analogous command.)*
+*(Our git tutorial assumes you will use nano as your editor, but if you wish to use emacs or some other plain text editor as your default, just type `git config --global core.editor "emacs"` or the analogous command.)*

 You can check what you’ve done with